All Episodes

 There wasn't any evidence that contradicted this.

-It doesn't, they were invested totally in a different outcome.
+They were invested totally in a different outcome.

-And they think that outcome is justified, not because of the facts of this case, but because of a legacy.
+And they think that outcome is justified not because of the facts of this case, but because of a legacy.

 They think the outcome that they want is justified independent of the facts.